mastercam123/three_tier_basic/README.md

 # Basic Application Development

 This project will created a 3-Tier Application which will be deployed in AWS Cloud Environment.
-The Purpose of this small project is to get hands-on experience regarding web application development.
-In this project, many of the tasks are done in a very pragmatic way, to let the contributor to build a simple application using developed technologies.
+The purpose of this small project is to get hands-on experience regarding web application development.
+In this project, many of the tasks are done in a very pragmatic way, to let the contributor build a simple application using developed technologies.

 ## Timeline

 This project will (planned) take up to 6 months with a workload of 5-6 Hours/month.
-This will start in May 2023
+This will start in May 2023.

 ## Requirement
-No prior knowledge required.
+No prior knowledges required.
 If you have basic programming knowledge it will help you to get a quick grasp of the tasks in the project.
 I will assist you from the beginning to help you gaining a basic knowledge for each area (Frontend, Backend or Cloud)
 ## Business case

 An HR employee want to update the data of the worker in her company.
 To do this she has to login into the application and afterwards she can update the worker database.
 Although she can only update the worker database for the company branch where she is employed.
 To separate the access to specific database there is an authencation service (login) that will allow an HR to access database in her branch.